constgen/neutrino-preset-svelte/README.md

 ```
 ❯ npm start
-✔ Development server running on: http://0.0.0.0:5000
+✔ Development server running on: http://192.168.31.5:5000
 ✔ Build completed
 ```

-The console shows that application started at "http://0.0.0.0:5000".
-This is a way how `webpack-dev-server` starts in both "localhost:5000" and local network IP address (e.g. "http://192.168.1.100:5000").
+The console shows that application started at "http://192.168.31.5:5000".
+But `webpack-dev-server` starts in both "localhost:5000" and local network IP address (e.g. "http://192.168.1.100:5000").
 External IP may be useful for mobile development.
 The preset tries to automatically start (if not disabled in [custom options](#preset-options)) a browser with the URL of the server IP address (if not changed in [custom options](#preset-options)).

 ## Building